jeffmikels/mattermost_api_dart/mattermost_api_generated/doc/MattermostUsersApi.md

 final int limit = 56; // int | The maximum number of users to return in each subresult  __Available as of server version 5.6.
 Defaults to `100` if not provided or on an earlier server version.__

 try {
-  final result = await client.users.autocompleteUsers(name, teamId, channelId, limit);
+  final MMUserAutocomplete result = await client.users.autocompleteUsers(name, teamId, channelId, limit);
   print(result);
 } catch (e) {
   print('Exception when calling MattermostUsersApi->autocompleteUsers: $e\n');